Reduction of bielliptic surfaces: On the N e ron model of a bielliptic surface

 This proof is based on the philosophy `the smooth locus of a minimal model is the N\'{e}ron model'.
-On the other hand, one can prove the existence of N\'{e}ron models in more general settings, as follows.
+On the other hand, one can prove the existence of N\'{e}ron models in a more general setting, as follows.

-\begin{theoremsub} Let $K$ be a strictly Henselian discrete valuation field with the residue field $k$ whose characteristic away from $2$ and $3$, and $X$ be a bielliptic surface over $K$ which admits a section $x \in X(K)$.
+\begin{theoremsub} Let $K$ be a strictly Henselian discrete valuation field with residue field $k$ whose characteristic is different from $2$ and $3$, and $X$ a bielliptic surface over $K$ which admits a rational point $x \in X(K)$.
 Let $X \simeq (A \times B) /G$ be the isomorphism given in Remark \ref{structurealb}.
-If $G$ admits good reduction (i.e.\ the inertia group $I_{K}$ acts trivially on $G(\overline{K})$), then $X$ admits the N\'{e}ron model.
-In particular, for any bielliptic surface $X$ over $K$, there exists a finite separable extension $L/K$ such that $X_{L'}$ admits the N\'{e}ron model for any finite extension $L'/L$. \end{theoremsub} \begin{remarksub} Since we work over a strictly Henselian discrete valuation field, the assumption of the existence of a section is not essential.
-Indeed, if $X(K)\neq \phi$, then $X$ itself is the N\'{e}ron model of $X$ by Hensel's lemma. \end{remarksub} \begin{proof} It suffices to show the first statement.
-Let $X \simeq (A \times B)/G$ be a bielliptic surface with a section $x \in X(K)$, as in the assumption of the first statement.
+If $G$ admits good reduction (i.e., the inertia group $I_{K}$ acts trivially on $G(\overline{K})$), then $X$ admits a N\'{e}ron model.
+In particular, for any bielliptic surface $X$ over $K$, there exists a finite separable extension $L/K$ such that $X_{L'}$ admits a N\'{e}ron model for any finite extension $L'/L$. \end{theoremsub} \begin{remarksub} Since we work over a strictly Henselian discrete valuation field, if $X(K) = \emptyset$, then $X \rightarrow \Spec K \rightarrow \Spec \so_{K}$ itself is the N\'{e}ron model of $X$ by Hensel's lemma.
+Thus, to prove the existence of a N\'{e}ron model, we may assume that $X(K) \neq \emptyset$. \end{remarksub} \begin{proof} It suffices to show the first statement.
+Let $X \simeq (A \times B)/G$ be a bielliptic surface with a rational point $x \in X(K)$, as in the assumption.
 Let $n$ be the integer as in Remark \ref{structurealb}.
-Since we work with a strictly Henselian discrete valuation field, the following hold. \begin{itemize} \item The group scheme $G$ consists of $K$-rational points. \item Every connected component of the special fiber of the N\'{e}ron model $\mathcal{A}$ has a $k$-rational point.
+Since we are working with a strictly Henselian discrete valuation field, the following hold. \begin{itemize} \item The group scheme $G$ consists of $K$-rational points. \item Every connected component of the special fiber of a N\'{e}ron model $\mathcal{A}$ has a $k$-rational point.
 Especially, every component is geometrically connected. \item Let

 be the composition of the Albanese morphism with the reduction maps.
 Here, the second arrow is an isomorphism given by the $n$-multiplication map as in Remark \ref{structurealb}.
-Then, there exist $K$-valued points $x_{0}=x, x_{1}, \ldots, x_{s} \in X(K)$ which give a complete set of representatives of $\Image \Phi$. \end{itemize} For each section $x_{i}$, we have a description
+Then, there exist $K$-valued points $x_{0}=x, x_{1}, \ldots, x_{s} \in X(K)$ which give a complete set of representatives of $\Image \Phi$. \end{itemize} For each rational points $x_{i}$, we have a description